Project scope

 Quantitative and qualitative linguistic analyses of student writing

 For both quantitative and qualitative analyses of school writing, high-quality and reliable annotation of language corrections in student texts is essential.
-In this project, we improved the annotation methodology, particularly by upgrading the Šolar annotation scheme and the annotation tool CVJT Svala.
+In this project, we improved the annotation methodology, particularly by upgrading the Šolar annotation scheme and the annotation tool CJVT Svala.
 These advancements were presented at the established national symposium Obdobja and at the international LREC conference.

 ARHAR HOLDT, Špela, LAVRIČ, Polona, ROBLEK, Rebeka, GOLI, Teja, BON, Mija, 2023: Categorizing Teachers’ Corrections: Guidelines for Annotating the Šolar Corpus.
 Version 1.2.
 Prepared in the project Empirical foundations for digitally-supported development of writing skills. https://wiki.cjvt.si/books/11-developmental-corpus-solar/page/annotation-guidelines.

 ARHAR HOLDT, Špela, ERJAVEC, Tomaž, KOSEM, Iztok, VOLODINA, Elena.
 Towards an ideal tool for learner error annotation.
 V: CALZOLARI, Nicoletta (ur.).
 The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024): main conference proceedings: 20-25 May, 2024, Torino, Italia.
 [Paris]: ELRA Language Resources Association (ELRA); [Stroudsburg]: International Committee on Computational Linguistics, cop.
 2024.
 Str.
 16392-16398. https://aclanthology.org/2024.lrec-main.1424.pdf.
 [COBISS.SI-ID 199958019].
+POSTER PDF

 ARHAR HOLDT, Špela, POPIČ, Damjan, STRITAR KUČUK, Mojca.
 Primerjava sistemov za označevanje jezikovnih popravkov v štirih slovenskih besedilnih korpusih.
 V: ŠTUMBERGER, Saška (ur.).
 Predpis in norma v jeziku.
 Ljubljana: Založba Univerze, 2024.
 Str.
 11-20.
 Zbirka Obdobja, 43.
 DOI: 10.4312/Obdobja.43.11-20.
 [COBISS.SI-ID 215306243]